-Keep an eye out for any unlimited broadband deals that offer incentives, such as dirt-cheap monthly fees for the initial 6 - 12 months of the contract.
+Also, keep an eye out for any unlimited broadband deals that offer incentives, such as cheap or free broadband for the initial six to 12 months of the contract.

-Remember that offers from unlimited broadband providers change all the time though, so you may see variations on the theme from week to week, and it's always worth checking them regularly as you approach the end date of your existing contract.
+Remember that offers from unlimited broadband providers change all the time, so you may see variations in our comparison tables from week to week.